Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To improve or increase the quality or value of something.
 **Sentence:** New technology can enhance the efficiency of agricultural practices.
 **Conversation:**
-A – How can we improve farm productivity?
+A – How can we improve farm productivity
 B – We can enhance efficiency with better tools and training.

 ---